TyckoLab/CloudASM/README.md

 - Bismark_v0.19.0
 - cutadapt-1.4.2
 - TrimGalore-0.4.5
-- picard-tools-1.97/picard-tools-1.97
+- picard-tools-1.97
 - jre1.7.0_25
 - BisSNP-0.82.2

+All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.

-Note #1: that we need to use a specific version of JAVA to be able to run BisSNP.All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.
-Bis-SNP reports SNPs in positive strand of the reference genome (it's NOT bisulfite-converted)
+Note #1: we need to use a specific version of JAVA to be able to run BisSNP.

-Note #2: Bismark reports sequences it aligns in positive strand but it is bisulfite-converted, requiring careful handling of ASM calling.
+Note #2: Bismark reports sequences it aligns reads in positive strand but it is bisulfite-converted.
+Bis-SNP reports SNPs in positive strand of the reference genome, which is not bisulfite-converted.
+Therefore, handling these two datasets together requires additional steps.

 ## Installation